 Finally, Relief in sight for Phd students transferred to MUHS

-Medical university sets up panel to resolve matter of fresh entrance tests for doctors enlisted with Pune varsity for PhD
+Medical university sets up panel to resolve matter of fresh entrance tests for doctors enlisted with Pune varsity for PhDMedical university sets up panel to resolve matter of fresh entrance tests for doctors enlisted with Pune varsity for PhD

 Two days after the MiD DAY report 'University change may mean fresh entrance for PhD-aspiring docs' that appeared on September 13, on the ordeal of doctors wishing to complete their PhD from the University of Pune (UoP) having to appear for yet another entrance test set by the Maharashtra University of Health Sciences (MUHS), a committee was set up to resolve their issues.